SvenTiigi/FlyoverKit/README.md

 | hybridFlyover      | A hybrid satellite image with flyover data where available |

 ### FlyoverMapViewController
-The `FlyoverMapViewController` is an easy and simple way to just present a `UIViewController` with an embedded `FlyoverMapView`.
+The `FlyoverMapViewController` is an easy and simple way to present a `UIViewController` with an embedded `FlyoverMapView`.
 You can use it if you just want to present a 360° flyover on a given `Flyover` type.

 ```swift
 // Initialize a location